 Qualitative case of the TAG task.
 The ground-truth is highlighted in orange.
 RFT yields more precise anomaly intervals, while SFTβs output is inaccurate.

-Qualitative case of the Anomaly Reasoning task.
+Qualitative case of the Anomaly Analysis task.
 Correct descriptions and analyses are highlighted in orange.
 VAU-R1 identifies the anomaly with high fluency, though omits reasoning for the core event.
 SFT's output is less accurate and tends to repeat.

 An explosion case in an outdoor backyard, highlighting complex anomaly detection and dynamic scene understanding.
 The clip is labeled with a question-answer pair, key visual evidence, anomaly type, and a multi-part reasoning chain covering location, cause-effect, and a high-level conclusion.